FacuRoffet99/FacuRoffet99.github.io/content/notes/philosophy_3.en.md

 <!---------------------------------------------------------------------------->

-## Middle Ages 2: Islamic Boogaloo – Arab-Persian Philosophy
+## Middle Ages 2: Islamic Boogaloo – Arab-Persian philosophy

 * **Al-Kindi** (801, Iraq – reconciliation of philosophy and Islam): For a truth-seeker, nothing matters more than truth.
 Truth ennobles everything and should not be dismissed—nor should the person who speaks it.
 Plotinus’s “One” explains that reality is a unified fullness: the universe emanates from God, who is eternal and changeless.